jkiesele/caloGraphNN/README.md

 The bare layers can be found in caloGraphNN.py, and can be used in a similar way as bare tensorflow layers, and therefore can be easily implemented in custom DNN architectures.
 The source code for models described in the paper is in tensorflow_models.py for reference.

+The keras implementation of the layers and models can be found in the files: caloGraphNN_keras.py, keras_models.py.

-The tensorflow version needs to be at least 1.8.
+Both implementations require at least tensorflow 1.8.

 When using these layers to build models or modifying them, please cite our paper: